By Blua | Digital health by Bupa

 Although GLP-1s are prescribed on an individual basis, doses usually start low and build up over a course of weeks and months.
 The injections are self-administered at home with an injector pen.

-If you’re interested in exploring a weight loss injection, Bupa GP Dr Janice Tan says the best place to start is with your regular doctor.
+If you’re interested in trying this medication, Bupa GP Dr Janice Tan says the best place to start is with your regular doctor.

 “The indicators about how suitable a person is for a GLP-1 are constantly changing,” says Dr Tan.
 “On average a person with a BMI of 30 or over, or 27 and over with a chronic health condition such as cardiovascular disease may be eligible.”

-While your BMI may indicate a weight loss injection could be an appropriate treatment for you, factors such as your family history, current health conditions and any medications you take could make GLP1-s unsuitable for you.
+While your BMI may indicate a GLP-1 medication could be an appropriate treatment for you, factors such as your family history, current health conditions and any medications you take could make GLP1-s unsuitable for you.

 “Your eligibility for a GLP-1 for weight loss is unique to every person and requires a conversation with your GP,” says Dr Tan.
 “Your GP won’t only take into account your weight, but will also explore your past medical history, any health conditions you may have and your mental health.”